<Home/Articles/Botswana’s cultural highlights

 Of the many ethnic groups in Botswana, the Tswana is the largest and most important, constituting around 80% of the population.
 The Tswana are divided into eight subgroups, though today the differences between them are less pronounced.
 Botswana is named after the Tswana people, though there are several other tribal groups present as well, notably the Babirwa, Baherero, Bakgalagadi, Basarwa, Basubia, Batswapong, Bayei, Hambukushu and Kalanga.
 As expert boatmen and fishermen, you are most likely to encounter the Bayei if you undertake a boat safari in the Okavango Delta where they have diversified into tourism.

 One of the best known groups are the San Bushmen, long standing inhabitants of Botswana’s central Kalahari with an ancient tradition of living in harmony with nature, following a hunter-gatherer existence.
 It is widely believed that the ancestors of the San people were the first people to live in southern Africa, and there is evidence that their foraging skills, societal norms and general lifestyle has changed little for many thousands of years.
-In fact, various tools discovered in 2012 which have been dated to around 40,000 BC are near enough identical to the tools used by the San today, demonstrating that their heritage is a truly ancient one.
+In fact, various tools discovered in 2012 which have been dated to around 40,000 BC are nearly identical to the tools used by the San today, demonstrating that their heritage is a truly ancient one.

 Dancers' feet at the Kuru Dance Festival in Botswana